-Something like this could happen through BrixWire.
-The tool is a data hub for the content industry.
-Brixwire collects stories and related assets from diverse sources such as press agencies, CMS, planning and editorial systems, transforms the material for the output channel and integrates it ready to publish into a target system, such as CMS, editorial or DAM systems.
+The tool is a news hub, especially for publishers and media houses.
+BRIXWIRE collects stories and assets from various sources (e.g. press agencies, CMS, planning, and editorial systems), transforms the content, and integrates it, ready to publish, into target systems like CMS, editorial, or DAM systems.